Loop (2020 film): Release

 Loop was released on Disney+ on January 10, 2020.

 Reception

 Loop received positive reviews.
 Reviewers commented on its decision to portray the world through Renee's eyes.
 Jonathon Briggs wrote "By training our eyes to imagine what the world might look like from someone else's perspective, Loop encourages us to practice empathy in what feels like an increasingly divisive and judgmental world."

-The autistic community responded enthusiastically to Loop.
-Autistic people on Twitter expressed excitement prior to the film's release, and praised the portrayal of Renee for being positive and authentic.
+Some members of the autistic community responded enthusiastically to Loop, expressing excitement on social media prior to the film's release, and praising the portrayal of Renee for being positive and authentic.

 Loop won the SIGGRAPH 2020 Computer Animation Festival Electronic Theater Best in Show-winning award in 2021.

 It was also nominated that year for an NAACP Image Award.